Searching and viewing CIs and relationships in CMDB Explorer

 NoteIn large environments, clicking Expand Both may open a very huge number of CIs and the performance may depend on your browser capabilities.

-The following video gives you a quick overview about viewing CIs and relationships by using the CMDB Explorer:
+The following video (02:24) gives you an overview about customizing the CI view in CMDB Explorer:

 To configure the CMDB Explorer view

-- On the CMDB Dashboard, select Configurations > Core Configurations > CMDB UI Preferences.
+- On the dashboard, select Configurations > Core Configurations > CMDB UI Preferences.

 Set values for the parameters to customize the view of CIs and relationships in the CMDB Explorer: